-During COVID, airway management in emergency medicine is more important than ever.
-The way you choose to manage a patient’s airway is critical and may determine whether you are exposed to the virus.
-Here’s what you need to know about airway management for COVID patients.
+Now that new variants are causing, and will continue to cause concern, airway management in emergency medicine is more important than ever.
+How you manage a patient’s airway is critical and may determine whether you are exposed to the virus.
+Here’s what you need to know about airway management for COVID-19 patients.

-The cardinal rule of emergency medicine during the COVID-19 pandemic is to assume everyone is sick.
+The cardinal rule of emergency medicine during any pandemic is to assume everyone is sick.
 People can transmit the virus even when they are asymptomatic.
-Even more troubling, COVID-19 tests carry a high false negative rate—especially when administered too early, or when the patient swabs their own nasal passages and does not get a good sample.
+Even more troubling, COVID-19 tests carry a high false negative rate.
 No patient is safe.
-Even when a patient tests negative, they may carry viral particles on their hands or clothing from recent exposure to sick people.
+Even when patients test negative, they may carry viral particles on their hands or clothing from recent exposure to sick people.

 The Importance of Airway Management for COVID-19 Patients

-COVID is rapidly proving to be much more than a respiratory virus.
+COVID-19 is much more than a respiratory virus.
 It has serious implications for the entire body, but the sickest COVID patients almost always need respiratory support.
-Some research suggests that tracheal intubation is the highest-risk procedure for COVID transmission, so when possible, consider alternatives.
+Some research suggests that tracheal intubation is the highest-risk procedure for COVID-19 transmission, so when possible, consider alternatives.

 Any procedure that generates aerosolized particles also presents significant risk.
 Those procedures include: